 During various stages of life, we experience different life events.
 When we turn five or six, we start going to school.
 When we reach our teenage years, puberty takes over our bodies, morphing us into the next stage of life.
 When we transition into our 20s and 30s, we are blossoming into our work-driven selves.
 Life planning can help you achieve future goals by starting small and growing into future decisions.
-What can also help you accomplish those goals is incorporating estate planning into those life planning events.
+What can also help you accomplish those goals is hiring an estate planning attorney and incorporating estate planning into those life planning events.
 This overlap can aid in planning for the near future while also planning for your later years and end-of-life.
 But just how do those two intersect to your benefit?
 First, let’s look at some common life planning events:

 - Getting Married